HDB BTO Delayed? Here’s Where To Stay In The Meantime

 3. Traditional shared housing

 Even though your stay at these short-term rental solutions may be short-lived, you still get to make the best out of it.
 Whether you're open to meeting new flatmates during your stay, or much prefer a private apartment with the option to join community events whenever you feel like it, Hmlet has something that's going to work for you.
-Did we mention that your pets are also welcomed at Hmlet?
-Read more about our pet-friendly stays here.

 Tags